-- 10. Upon receiving the notice of the appeal, the fee, and all other information (outlined in the 'Timing of Appeal' section of this Policy), the Organization and the Appellant may first determine the appeal to be heard under the Organization's Dispute Resolution Policy. - 11.
-Appeals resolved by mediation under the Organization's Dispute Resolution Policy will cause the administration fee to be refunded to the Appellant. - 12.
-Should the appeal not be resolved by using the Dispute Resolution Policy, the Organization will appoint an independent Appeal Manager who has the following responsibilities: - a.
-Determine if the appeal falls under the scope of this Policy - b.
-Determine if the appeal was submitted in a timely manner - c.
-Decide whether there are sufficient grounds for the appeal - 13.
-If the appeal is denied on the basis of insufficient ground, because it was not submitted in a timely manner, or because it did not fall under the scope of this Policy, the Appellant will be notified, in writing, of the reasons for this decision.
+- 11. Upon receiving the notice of the appeal and all other information (outlined in the 'Timing of Appeal' section of this Policy). - 12.
+The Association could appoint an independent Appeal Manager (who must not be in a conflict of interest) who has the following responsibilities: - a) Determine if the appeal falls under the scope of this Policy. - b) Determine if the appeal was submitted in a timely manner. - c) Decide whether there are sufficient grounds for the appeal. - 13.
+If the appeal is denied on the basis of insufficient grounds, because it was not submitted in a timely manner, or because it did not fall under the scope of this Policy, the Appellant will be notified, in writing, of the reasons for this decision.
 This decision may not be appealed. - 14.
-If the Appeal Manager is satisfied there are sufficient grounds for an appeal, the Appeal Manager will appoint an Appeals Panel which shall consist of a single Adjudicator, to hear the appeal.
-In extraordinary circumstances, and at the discretion of the Appeal Manager, a Panel of three persons may be appointed to hear the appeal.
+If the Appeal Manager is satisfied there are sufficient grounds for an appeal, the Appeal Manager will appoint an Appeals Panel which shall consist of a single Arbitrator, to hear the appeal.
+In extraordinary circumstances, and at the discretion of the Appeal Manager, a Panel of a minimum of but not limited to three persons may be appointed to hear the appeal.
 In this event, the Appeal Manager will appoint one of the Panel's members to serve as the Chair.
+The Appeallant may request an unbiased member be placed on the Panel as confirmed by the Appeal Manager.